Sprunckt/acoustic-sfw/README.md

 * mic_size: scale factor applied to the radius of the eigenmike spherical antenna
 * src_wall_sep, mic_wall_sep: minimal distance of the source/microphone antenna center to the walls (might cause a crash when the room is too small)
 * z_src, z_mic: additional constrain to set a fixed z coordinate for the source/microphone antenna center (set to None to keep it random)
-* same_rotation (optional): boolean (true or false) to determine if the same random rotation should be generated for the coordinate referential and microphone array.
-Defaults to true.

 ### Simulations configuration files